Contact him regarding:

 KINES 45 is a University course offered every fall and spring semester.
 It is a 1.5 credit course that meets twice a week for 15 weeks.

-The course is taught by NAUI instructors: Craig Brown and Tim White.
+The course is taught by NAUI instructor: Tim White.

 Adventure Rec's Beginner SCUBA course